carlincb/Note-Taker/README.md

 If you want to clone the Note Taker to your computer you can follow these guidelines:

-Here are some guidelines to help you get started:

 - [Fork the Repo](https://docs.github.com/en/get-started/quickstart/fork-a-repo)

 ```